Jamshed R. Tata

-Jamshed R. Tata, FRS (13 April 1930 to 8 October 2020) was an Indian-born endocrinologist who spent most of his career at the National Institute for Medical Research researching thyroid hormones.
+Jamshed Rustom Tata, FRS (13 April 1930 – 8 October 2020) was an Indian-born British endocrinologist who spent most of his career at the National Institute for Medical Research researching thyroid hormones.
 His key discovery was that thyroid hormones control metamorphosis in frogs by regulation the action of genes.

-Biography
+Early life and education

-Jamshed Rustom Tata is most commonly known as Jamshed R. Tata.
-He was born 13 April 1930 in Bombay.
+Jamshed Rustom Tata was born in Bombay on 13 April 1930.

-He lived in Mill Hill, London NW7 for the last 60 years of his life and died in London on 8 October 2020.
-His French wife Renée predeceased him.
-They had two sons and a daughter.

-Education

 He was awarded his BSc from Bombay University in 1949, then MSc from the Indian Institute of Science in 1951.
 He then went to University of Paris and was awarded his PhD in 1954.

 Scientific career

-He started his scientific career as a postdoctoral fellowship at Sloan-Kettering Institute between 1954–56 and then moved to NIMR (National Institute for Medical Research, London) in 1956.
+Tata started his scientific career as a postdoctoral fellowship at Sloan-Kettering Institute between 1954–56 and then moved to NIMR (National Institute for Medical Research, London) in 1956.
 He spent most of his career at NIMR, except for a two-year spell as visiting scientist at the University of Stockholm (1960-1962).
 He was a staff scientist (1962-1973).
 In 1973 he became Head of the Division of Developmental Biochemistry and continued in this post till his retirement in 1996.
 After retirement he continued as a visiting scientist at NIMR till the site closed in 2016.
 While at NIMR he worked closely with Rosalind Pitt-Rivers and co-authored a number of books with her.